spotfiresoftware/tibco-streaming-samples/web/adminwebservice/src/site/markdown/index.md

 # Web : Administration Web Service

-This sample describes how to use administration web service
+This sample describes how to use administration web service.
+Administration web service provides a GET endpoint for discovering all supported administration targets and commands.
+And it also provides a POST endpoint for executing all supported administration commands.
+This web service is integrated with the authentication services provided by the node web server, which means a valid username:password pair must to be provided for requesting the endpoints.

 * [Start an EventFlow Fragment](#start-eventflow-fragment)
 * [Building this sample from TIBCO StreamBase Studio&trade; and running the unit test cases](#building-this-sample-from-tibco-streambase-studio-trade-and-running-the-unit-test-cases)